-Guided Walks are conducted at 10am on Thursday mornings in March, April, May, September, October, and November ( weather permitting ).
+When open, Guided Walks are conducted at 10am on Thursday mornings in March, April, May, September, October, and November ( weather permitting ).
 Experienced naturalists will discuss the history, plants, and wildlife found on the 50 acre nature preserve.
 The walks are free to the public but donations are appreciated.
 Reservations are not required.
 Guided Walks are also offered by reservation for groups and organizations.
 Please call 651-491-1851 for further information.

 The Hilton Head Island Audubon relies upon volunteers throughout the year.
 Volunteers are encouraged to join the following projects:

 - Christmas Bird Count & Great Backyard Bird Count